From Our CEO: 5 Security Predictions for 2015

 In some cases you can get around the credit card information problem, by setting up a Bitcoin account and paying with Bitcoins instead.
 Unfortunately Bitcoins are not currently widely accepted, so that is only a partial solution for now.

 But Bitcoin accounts are not directly connected to your personal information and therefore, they work as “pseudo” accounts.
 Additionally Bitcoin accounts have the benefit of only being “rippable” for their contents.
 There are no overdraft limits and additional credits, which can be ripped up as well.
+Here’s the best guide on cryptocurrency security and why you should pay close attention to it.

 As for your social security number, address and login credentials, there is no way around it.
 You simply have to be careful where you use them.